mth229/mth229.github.io/index.md

 alert(""" The above commands form the basics of `julia`'s package system.
 Like most computer languages, `julia` can be extended by user-contributed packages.
 The complete list of available packages is kept on the computer you are using `julia` at.
-This list is updated by the command `Pkg.update()`.
 New packages are made available for use by installing or `add`ing them to your system via `Pkg.add`.
 Adding packages will automatically install any dependent packages.
 As well, external libraries *should* also be installed for